 - Posters – Posters for your big events like summer fetes work well on community noticeboards.
 Include a bold statement on your poster that ‘All are welcome’.
 Use your own ‘real estate’ too – if you have a church noticeboard, place colourful, up to date events posters there for passers-by to see.

 - What’s on web page – Keep your ‘What’s on’ or ‘Events’ information up to date.
 Parents will search online for things to do in their area, so keep the content on your parish website updated at least every week.

 - Word of mouth – Remind those in your congregation to spread the word about forthcoming events.

 These are selection of church activities that can be offered at any time of year, but are great for mid-week events on any day throughout the summer months.

 - Sunday afternoon ‘Refresh’ – a great idea to get young children thinking about Bible stories.

 - Encouraging grandparents – many grandparents look after their grandchildren over school holidays or during the week when parents are working.
 This idea offers a church activity to involve them.

 - Prayer ideas for babies – some lovely ideas to share in toddler groups.

 If you’d like to use some of this content for your own parish magazine or website, you can Download several summer-inspired articles for free.
-We’ll let you know as soon as it’s available through the Church Support Hub newsletter, or, you can revisit this page over the next few weeks to check if the articles have been added.
+Follow this link to see them.